junxit/us-congress-bills-115/metadata.md

 - 2018-02-12 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-02-12 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-02-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 311.
+- 2018-02-28 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1291)
+- 2018-02-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR H1291)